gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 * Network services are optionally identified with a 16 bits port id

 ### Bus
-A PJON bus is a group of up to 254 devices.
-Devices use PJON packets to communicate with each other.
+A bus is a group of up to 254 devices.
+Devices use packets to communicate with each other.
 Devices can send packets and optionally request an acknowledgement.
 Devices can also broadcast packets.
 When the device id is not known, devices must use id 255.
 ```cpp
  _______     _______     _______     _______
 |       |   |       |   |       |   |       |